nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-6.md

 Instructions:

-1. Water crops.
-2. Craft a Scarecrow and place it on the spot indicated on the crop planner.
-3. Fell Trees until 7:40 am.
-4. Deposit your entire inventory into Chests.
+1. Deposit your entire inventory into Chests.
 Withdraw the following:
+   - 50 Wood
+   - One Coal
+   - 20 Fiber
-   - Fiberglass Rod
+   - Watering Can
+2. Water crops.
+3. Craft a Scarecrow and place it on the spot indicated on the crop planner.
+4. Fell Trees until 7:40 am.
+5. Deposit your entire inventory into Chests.
+Withdraw the Fiberglass Rod.
-5. Travel to Pelican Town via the Bus Stop.
+6. Travel to Pelican Town via the Bus Stop.
 When you transition to Pelican Town, the Community Center cutscene will trigger.
    - Do not skip the cutscene.
 If you skip it the game will place you at the entrance of Pelican Town instead of the Community Center door.

 ### Pelican Town